PatrickEifler/kickoff/learn/use.md

 title: Use Kickoff
 ---

 Kickoff is not meant to be too prescriptive; we don't want to force developers into a certain coding style.

 At it's heart lies the CSS framework (built with the `.scss` version of Sass) so, if you wanted to, you could just include that.

-Once you have [cloned or downloaded Kickoff](get.html), creating a site or app usually involves the following:
+Once you have [downloaded Kickoff](get.html), creating a site or app usually involves the following:

 1. Set up the basic structure of the site.
 2. Add some content, style, and functionality.